joomla/accessibility/docs/custom-elements/Structure-Tables.md

 ### Accessibility specification
 Simple tables can have two levels of headers.
 Each header cell should have `scope="col"` or `scope="row"`.
 * Complex tables are tables with more than two levels of headers.
 Each header should be given a unique id and each data cell should have a headers attribute with each related header cell's id listed.
-* When adding a title to a table, include it in a <caption> tag inside of the `<table>` element.
+* When adding a title to a table, it should be included, in a <caption> tag inside of the `<table>` element.

 ## Design interaction
 ### Screen look, behavior

-_The content for this section is not yet available, please check back again for updates._
+_The content, for this section, is not yet available, please check back again for updates._

 ### Keyboard interaction
-The only special consideration for table is sortable columns.
+The only special consideration for a table is that columns should be sortable.
 Typically this is achieved by adding a toggle button as the contents of the table header cell.
 The usual rules for button apply.

 ### Screen reader interaction
 * Table must be visible in screen reader list of tables.